kierkat10/one-joker-at-a-time/README.md

-# one-joker-at-a-time
+# One Joker At a Time
-Jokers, but one word at a time.
-Created by Discord users.
+A Balatro mod created entirely through people saying things one word at a time.